 Dr Michael Ashdown

 Before going to the Bar, Michael spent six years as Fellow and Tutor in law at Somerville College.
 His research concerned trustees’ powers and duties and the remedial consequences of breaches of trust, with a particular focus on the so-called “rule in Re Hastings-Bass”, and was cited in the Court of Appeal in Pitt v Holt EWCA Civ 197.
-He lectured, examined and gave tutorials on the law of trusts and Roman law, and continues to teach land law to Oxford undergraduates.
+He lectured, examined and gave tutorials on the law of trusts and Roman law.
+He continues to teach land law to Oxford undergraduates.

-He appears regularly in the High Court and County Court, both as sole counsel and as a junior in a larger team.
+As a barrister, he appears regularly in the High Court and County Court, both as sole counsel and as a junior in a larger team.

 Michael’s particular interests are in all aspects of litigation and advice relating to trusts law.
 This encompasses both traditional private client work and pension schemes, together with professional negligence in those fields.